Magnetic and electric properties of the metallic kagome antiferromagnet CrRhAs: III. Experimental results

 Figure~\ref{CRAPro}(c) shows the temperature-dependent magnetic susceptibility of CrRhAs, with field applied along different directions.
 Above the magnetic transition at 150~K, the dc magnetic susceptibility follows the Curie-Weiss behavior [Fig.~\ref{CRAPro}(d)], yielding the effective moment $\mu_{\rm{eff}}$ = 4.28 (4.41)~$\mu_{\rm{B}}$ and the Curie-Weiss temperature $\theta_{\rm{CW}}$ = $-733$\,K ($-759$\,K) for $H\!\!\parallel\!\! c$ ($H\!\!\parallel\!\! ab$), suggesting the presence of localized Cr$^{3+}$ magnetic moments ($\mu_{\rm eff}=3.87$\,$\mu_{\rm{B}}$ assuming the spin-only magnetic moment) and only a weak anisotropy of their antiferromagnetic interactions.
 Below $T_{\rm{N}}$, magnetic susceptibility exhibits an anisotropic behavior typical of an antiferromagnet.
 For $H \perp c$, it shows a broad maximum at 150~K, decreasing to $\sim$80\% of this value at 2~K. In contrast, for $H \parallel c$, we observe a modest suppression near $T_{\rm{N}}$ followed by an upturn at lower temperatures.
 This characteristic temperature dependence is reminiscent of noncollinear antiferromagnets \cite{12JohPRL,19JinPRB,19HudJPCM}.
 It suggests that the spins lie in the $ab$ plane but do not align with one specific in-plane direction.

-Figure~\ref{MR}(a) presents the magnetoresistance (MR) of CrRhAs, defined as MR = $[\rho(H) - \rho(0)]/\rho(0)$, measured with current along the $c$-axis.
+Figure~\ref{MR}(a) presents the magnetoresistance (MR) of CrRhAs, defined as MR = $[\rho(H) - \rho(0)]/\rho(0)$, measu with current along the $c$-axis.
 In the paramagnetic state, the system exhibits weak negative MR. Below the antiferromagnetic transition, the MR becomes positive and follows a quadratic field dependence, which can be explained by the localized-spin scattering to the conduction electrons through a weak $s-d$ interaction \cite{73YamJPSJ}.
-The temperature evolution of MR at 8~T is shown in Fig.~\ref{MR}(b).
-While the paramagnetic state displays only small, weakly temperature-dependent MR values, a marked enhancement occurs upon entering the antiferromagnetic phase.
-Below $T_{\rm{N}}$, the MR increases progressively with decreasing temperature, exhibiting an accelerated growth rate at lower temperatures.
+The temperature evolution of MR of two samples at 8~T is shown in Fig.~\ref{MR}(b).
+While the paramagnetic state displays only small, weakly temperature-dependent MR values, a marked enhancement occurs upon entering the antiferromagnetic phase in both samples.
+Below $T_{\rm{N}}$, the MR increases with decreasing temperature.

 The field-dependent magnetization $M(H)$ (Fig.~\ref{MH}) exhibits linear behavior for both field orientations in both antiferromagnetic and paramagnetic states.
 The induced moment remains small, reaching only $\sim$0.02~$\mu_{\rm{B}}$ at 5~T, which is significantly lower than the effective moment of 4~$\mu_{\rm{B}}$ derived from the Curie-Weiss analysis.